mitchellh/radar/docs/user_guide.md

 There are many options which can be sent to `KeyFilter`, please see the class documentation for more details.

+## Routes

+Radar introduces a new concept to exception reporting libraries named "routes."
+They are just like routes in a web application or routes for directions while driving.
+Routes are a way to handle certain exception events different from the rest.
+A couple real world use cases are shown below:

+* While all errors should be reported to a log, really important errors should be emailed to the development team as well.
+* A certain library's errors should be sent to its own distinct log to make investigation of any errors easier to follow.

+Defining a route is easy, and happens directly in the application configuration:

+    Radar::Application.new(:my_app) do |app|
+      app.reject :local_request

+      app.route do |r|
+        r.match :class, ReallyImportantError
+        r.reporter :email
+      end

+      app.route do |r|
+        r.match :backtrace, "my_library.rb"
+        r.reporter :log, :log_object => Logger.new(STDERR)
+      end
+    end

+In the above application, the behavior is as follows:

+* Before even being routed, any exceptions which are from local web requests will be discarded.
+Since the `app.reject :local_request` is in the outermost scope, this is checked before routing is done.
+* The first defined route will match only `ReallyImportantError`s (that aren't local requests, remember!) and report it using email.
+* The second defined route will match only exceptions with `my_library.rb` in the backtrace and report it to `STDERR`.

+And the important points to gain from this example are the following:

+* Routes are only executed if the exception passes all the matchers in the outer scope.
+So in the above case, the `local_request` check happens before attempting to dispatch to any routes.
+* The `r` variable passed into the blocks for the routes is a full-fledged {Radar::Application}, distinct from the top-level application.
+Therefore, you can call any methods you would normally call on an application variable.
+* As many routes as you want may be defined.
+Routes may even be nested, if this makes things easier for you.

 ## Integration with Other Software

 ### Rack